foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

+# v0.19.1 - Starfinder Update

+This update includes a quick fix for some container items in the compendiums cuasing a migration on every world start.

+## Bugfix
+- Removed some unused properties from several contianer items that were causing a migration to run on every world start.
+This is only a partial fix by updating the compenidum items.
+A later update should prevent the bogus migration from happening in the future.

 # v0.19.0 - Starfinder Update

 This update includes a lot of quality of life improvements and some additions and updates to the compendiums.